Main Plot

 The Main Plot was an alleged conspiracy of July 1603 by English courtiers to remove King James I from the English throne and to replace him with his cousin Lady Arbella Stuart.
 The plot was supposedly led by Lord Cobham and funded by the Spanish government.
 In a state trial, the defendants accused of involvement in the Main Plot were tried along with those of the Bye Plot.
 It is referred to as the "main" plot, because at the time it was presented as the principal ("main") plot of which the secondary (or "bye") plot was a minor component.

 In the version of the plot presented at trial, Cobham was negotiating with the Count of Aremberg to contact the Spanish court in order to obtain a very large sum of money (approximately £160,000).
-He was to travel to Brussels, then to Spain, collect the money, and go back to England via Jersey, where Sir Walter Raleigh was governor.
+(Over £22 million in 2025) He was to travel to Brussels, then to Spain, collect the money, and go back to England via Jersey, where Sir Walter Raleigh was governor.
 Raleigh and Cobham were then to divide up the money and decide how best to spend it in furtherance of sedition.